-Smoke-free tobacco, that is, chewing and dipping tobacco, might appear psychologically less harmful than smoking, but it runs parallel to smoking in the race to human damage health.
+Smoke-free tobacco, chewing and dipping tobacco, might appear psychologically less harmful than smoking, but it runs parallel to smoking in the race to human damage health.
 In fact, three to four times extra nicotine is consumed in chewing tobacco compared to smoking.
 8 to 10 dips of tobacco are equivalent to smoking 30-40 cigarettes.
 It almost equals 5 packs of cigarettes at once.
 Here’s how smokeless tobacco induces cancer –

 - Smokeless tobacco products are meant to be kept inside one’s cheek or amidst the cheek and gum.
 It exposes its consumer to as many as 28 different types of cancers due to the presence of over 30 carcinogens in the smokeless form.
 Hence, the tobacco that many chews regularly can actually bite on their future by nurturing mouth cancer, esophagus cancer, and other cancers such as the ones related to the pancreas.

-- Regular users of smokeless tobacco are exposed to a 75% percent chance of developing a health condition called Leukoplakia, an initial oral cancer indicator.
+- Regular smokeless tobacco users are exposed to a 75% chance of developing a health condition called Leukoplakia, an initial oral cancer indicator.
 In this scenario, one might witness white patches on their cheeks, gums, or tongue.

 Despite all the irreversible health consequences and awareness, the demand for tobacco doesn’t seem to take a considerable hit if we consider the overall picture:

 - Smokeless tobacco is a proven cause of oral cancer, still hasn’t been capped from the markets, given its enormous demand.
-The number of smokeless tobacco users stands at 10 million in only the US, out of which 3 million are below the age of mere 21.
+The number of smokeless tobacco users stands at 10 million in only the US; 3 million are below a mere 21.

 - Approximately eighty thousand to one lakh children smoke every day, half of whom reside in Asia.
 More than 50% of these children who expose themselves to this new trend eventually witness it becoming a habit that goes on for an average of 15 to 20 years.

 Quitting & Protecting Yourself